Skip to main content

 A.R.S. § 14-2510

 First, the document must already exist when the will is signed.
 You cannot incorporate a document you plan to write later.
 Second, the will itself must make clear that the testator intends the outside document to be part of the will.
 Vague references are not enough.
-Third, the will must describe the document with enough detail that someone reading the will can identify exactly which document is being referenced.
+Third, the will must describe the document with enough detail that someone reading it can identify exactly which document is being referenced.

 Where This Comes Up in Practice